 Revised Return | Before the end of the assessment year or assessment completion, whichever is earlier |

-Rectification Request | Within 4 years from the date of processing |
+Correction Request | Within 4 years from the date of processing |

 Updated Return | Within 2 years from the end of the assessment year |